abhayychoudhary/Rasa-Flask/README.md

 ### Training the NLU model

-Training of the mode go to the Browser and just send a get request:
+Training of the mode go to the browser and just send a get request:

 2. ``` http://127.0.0.1:8080/train ```